Vidyadharan: Early life

 Irinjalakkuda Govindankutty Panicker, R. Vaidyanatha Bhagavathar, and Sankaranarayana Bhagavathar.
 To fulfil his desire of becoming a playback singer, he later moved to Chennai.
 Music director G. Devarajan gave him an opportunity to sing the song "Oh rikshaavaala" in the 1965 film Odayil Ninnu.
 Based on Devarajan's advice, Vidyadharan returned home to continue his studies.
 He also started singing for stage dramas during this period.

 His wife's name is Leela.
-Daughter-Sangeetha Vidhyadharan and Son-Sajith vidhyadharan,are his children.
+Daughter-Sangeetha Vidhyadharan and Son-Sajith Vidhyadharan, are his children.
+Sujaikumar J S is his son in law.
 Anila is his daughter in law.
 Devi, Devadatta, Krishnajith, and Krithika are his grandchildren.

 Music composer

 Vidyadharan became an independent music director through the stage drama Baliyaadukal.
 He made his debut as film music director in the 1984 film Ente Gramam, directed by Sreemoolanagaram Vijayan.
 One of his popular songs, "Kalpantha kaalatholam", was composed for this film.
 "Nashtaswargangale" (Veena Poovu) and "Chandanam manakkunna" (Achuvettante Veedu) are among his other most popular film compositions.

 In 2004, Vidyadharan received the Kerala Sangeetha Nataka Akademi Award.
 In 2017, Vidyadharan won the G. Devarajan Master Award, the Sarga-Sangeetha Prathibha Award, the Ranjith Kandaran Award, and the Mookambika Souparnikamrutham Award.
 In 2016, he received the Dakshinamoorthy Sangeetha Sumeru Award.
 In 2022, he received the Kerala Sangeetha Nataka Akademi Fellowship.